Trump Jr. says missing out on India deals because of father's self-imposed curbs

-NEW DELHI (Reuters) - U.S. President Donald Trump’s eldest son described India as an important market for The Trump Organization, but said the global company will lose out on new deals because of self-imposed restrictions put in place by his father since he took office.
+NEW DELHI, Feb 21 (Reuters) - U.S. President Donald Trump’s elder son described India as an important market for The Trump Organization but said the global company will lose out on new deals because of self-imposed restrictions put in place by his father since he took office.

 “Few years ago, I said it would become our largest (market) because I really believed in the market...
 I think it will continue to be the same when I am able to get back in the market and focus on the business side, on new deals again in the future, once my father is out of office,” Trump Jr. told television channel CNBC-TV18 late on Tuesday.